Triple & Touch

 Triple & Touch is a Swedish pop duo formed in Gothenburg in 1983.
 Earlier, Lasse Kronér (born 1962 in Gothenburg) was also a member until 1999, when he succeeded Leif Olsson for the leadership for the TV gameshow Bingolotto.

 History

 1980s

 Featuring Swedish singer Lotta Engberg, Triple & Touch competed in the Swedish Eurovision Song Contest Melodifestivalen 1988 with the song "100%".
-The song won a third place.
+The song won third place.

 The trio sang in the choir for Swedish musician Björn Afzelius on his 1988 tour.

 1990s

 During the 1990s, the group (with Lasse Kronér) led the TV show "Musikjägarna".

 Triple & Touch were the hosts of the Swedish Melodifestivalen 1993.

 2000s

 In 2000, the duo Wennerholm and Rudbo led a summer entertainment from the park Trädgårdsföreningen in Gothenburg.

 During the season of the TV show På spåret 2005/2006 Rudbo/Wennerholm were members of the band.